jbonucki/cloudformation-templates/README.md

 By: Ben Onucki

 ## Overview
+- Templates are referenced in the US East region (us-east-1)
-- All templates create the necessary base resources (i.e. subnet, VPC, etc.)
+- Templates create the necessary base resources (i.e. subnet, VPC, etc.)